CyberT33N/Socket.IO-Example/README.md

 <br>
 <br>

 In order to use Unit Test the **config.json** file already contains the two testing user and the testing room.
-Make sure that the room and both user exist in your database as explained below.
+Make sure that the room and both user exist aswell in your database as explained in the next section.

 ```javascript
 "test": {